SourceRabbit/gcode-sender/README.md

 # SourceRabbit-GCode-Sender

-SourceRabbit GCode Sender (SGS) is a GRBL compatible, cross platform G-Code sender written in Java.
+SourceRabbit GCode Sender is a GRBL compatible, cross platform G-Code sender written in Java.
 It features a highly optimized and asynchronous (event-driven) UI and USB-to-Serial communication and can be also used on computers with small amount of RAM and CPU.

 Technical details:
 * Compatible only with GRBL 0.9 and later versions